miinkang/Taegeukgi_Classifier/README.md

 # Taegeukgi_Classifier
-to classify Taegeukgi, use U-Net
+- Use U-Net to classify Taegeukgi